oxcamne/oxcam/docs/index.md

 This database is accessed by alumni when registering for events, joining, renewing, or modifying any of their personal information or mailing list selections.
 Alumni will be using links on the web site or in email notices to register for events, join mailing lists or as members, and simply have to follow the instructions on the pages they visit.

-This guide is intended for the volunteer organizers helping to run the organization whose interactions with the database are more complicated.
+This guide is intended for the volunteer organizers helping to run the organization whose interactions with the database are more complex.
 To return to this page from elsewhere in the guide click on the title.

 The database includes: